bigtoga/interview-questions/SDLC/Git.md

 **Devs A and B work on different teams in different codebases, however they do have a shared “common code” set of libraries that both teams maintain.
 What is the best strategy for these teams to follow to reduce conflicts?**
 - Good communication, fetch and push early and often, write tests

+**I want to contribute to an open source repository.
+How?
+- Generally speaking, (1) look for the repos instructions on how they like contributions, or (2) fork, change, create PR
 </details>

 <details><summary>Intermediate </summary>